Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • severe headaches;

-If one or more symptoms appear, it is urgent to contact a specialist and undergo an examination.
+If one or more symptoms appear, you must immediately contact a specialist and undergo an examination.

 Complications

-Mitral valve prolapse, what is it?
-This question worries almost everyone who has problems with the work of the heart.
+Mitral valve prolapse: what is it dangerous?
+This question worries almost everyone who has problems with their heart function.
 In most patients, the disease is asymptomatic and does not affect their general condition.
-But 5-10% of people suffer from the development of complications that occur along with prolapse.
-Among the most difficult and often encountered are the following:
+But 5–10% of people suffer from the development of complications that appear along with prolapse.
+Among the most complex and frequently encountered are the following:

-From the foregoing, we can conclude that the consequences of mitral valve prolapse can be quite serious.
+From all of the above, we can conclude that the consequences of mitral valve prolapse can be quite serious.

-If we talk about the prevention of the disease, it consists primarily in the periodic passage of a medical examination.
-Even secondary MVP can occur without showing visible symptoms.
+If we talk about disease prevention, it consists primarily of periodic medical examinations.
+Even secondary MVP can occur without visible symptoms.

 A diagnosis can only be made after a thorough examination.
-Only in this case, it is possible to make a diagnosis at an early stage of the development of prolapse and avoid serious complications, and possibly death.
-Taking good care of your body and mind is the key to good health.
+Only in this case can a diagnosis be made at an early stage of prolapse development and serious complications, and possibly death, be avoided.
+Attentive attitude to your body and organism is the key to health.

-Valve prolapse is a fairly common, but most often benign disease associated with improper valve formation.
-This pathology is the protrusion of the valve leaflets.
-The most commonly diagnosed type of such an anomaly is mitral valve prolapse.
+Valve prolapse is a fairly common, but most often harmless disease associated with improper formation of valves.
+This pathology consists of protrusion of the valve leaflets.
+The most commonly diagnosed type of such anomaly is mitral valve prolapse.

-The main cause of this disease, doctors call the lack of strength of the connective tissues of the heart valves.
+Doctors say the main cause of this disease is insufficient strength of the connective tissues of the heart valves.
 The anomaly is congenital.

 Main symptoms